Tractable Optimal Experimental Design using Transport Maps: Introduction

-Of course, the approach is not without limitations, which include: \begin{enumerate*}[label=\ensuremath{(\roman*)}] \item While the approach works well in practice for problems with a \emph{moderate} number of inference parameters, the presented algorithms are typically infeasible for very high- or infinite-dimensional problems.
+\textbf{Limitations and outlook.} Of course, the approach is not without limitations: \begin{enumerate*}[label=\ensuremath{(\roman*)}] \item While the approach works well in practice for problems with a \emph{moderate} number of inference parameters, the presented algorithms are typically infeasible for very high- or infinite-dimensional problems.
 This can be circumvented with a-priori dimensionality reduction using, \eg, an extension of the reparametrization techniques presented in~\cite[Section~3]{CuiDolgovZahm:2023:1}.

 \item Likewise, the approach works well for finding optimal designs for a small to moderate number of experiments, \ie, in the small data regime, which is the primary focus in this article.